swiftlang/swift-evolution/proposals/XXXX-ConcurrentValueAndConcurrentClosures.md

 This implementation approach involves marker protocols named `ConcurrentValue` and `UnsafeConcurrentValue`, as well as a `@concurrent` attribute that may be applied to functions.

 ## Motivation

 Each actor instance and structured concurrency task in a program represents an “island of single threaded-ness”, which makes them a natural synchronization point that holds a bag of mutable state.
-These perform computation in parallel with other tasks, but we want the vast majority of code in such a system to be synchronization free -- building on the logical independence of the actor, and using its queue as a synchronization point for its data.
+These perform computation in parallel with other tasks, but we want the vast majority of code in such a system to be synchronization free -- building on the logical independence of the actor, and using its mailbox as a synchronization point for its data.

 As such, a key question is: “when and how do we allow data to be transferred between concurrency domains?”
 Such transfers occur in arguments and results of actor method calls and tasks created by structured concurrency, for example.

 The Swift Concurrency features aspire to build a safe and powerful programming model.
 We want to achieve three things:

 1. We want Swift programmers to get a static compiler error when they try to pass across concurrency domains that could introduce unprotected shared mutable state.
 2. We want advanced programmers to be able to implement libraries with sophisticated techniques (e.g. a concurrent hash table) that can be used in a safe way by others.